bradietilley/pest-stories/docs/documentation.md

 An action (`BradieTilley\StoryBoard\Stories\AbstractAction`) is a closure-driven callback that may be used in one or more stories, in order to execute a sequence of events/actions that lead to a state where you can test a given feature/limitation.

-There are two different types of actions - scenarios and tasks.
+There are two different types of actions - actions and tasks.

-A Scenario (`BradieTilley\StoryBoard\Stories\Scenario`) is designed to seed an environment before you begin testing, such as creating existing records, modifying configuration values, etc.
+A Action (`BradieTilley\StoryBoard\Stories\Action`) is designed to seed an environment before you begin testing, such as creating existing records, modifying configuration values, etc.

 A Task (`BradieTilley\StoryBoard\Stories\Task`) is designed to perform actions where may assert your expectations against.
 Typically you only need a single Task, however you may have multiple if needed.

 Together, they can paint the picture of what you're testing:

-    - Scenario: `create an admin and login as them`, `create a record`
+    - Action: `create an admin and login as them`, `create a record`
     - Task: `impersonate another user`, `view the record via API`.

 Then you test the tasks were successful (or prohibited) depending on your expectation.